Nonsense in the Chaos is a new weekly podcast where I let the universe lead and take a 'Fool's leap' plunge into the unknown.

 Kriya Arts produced for Jonathan Kay from 2005 until 2011

-Fooling is a unique theatre technique that introduces you to the architecture of your own personal inner stage, upon which you are able to perform on at any time and in any space, using just improvisation and your own imagination.
-This work stretches past ego, allowing you to feel at ease in any situation and comfortable talking intimately with anyone in the audience, from a beggar to a king.
+Fooling is a transformative theatre technique that invites you to explore the architecture of your personal inner stage—a space where improvisation and imagination come together to create performance anywhere, at any time.
+This unique approach moves beyond ego, helping you feel at ease in any situation and engage authentically with any audience, whether connecting with a beggar or conversing with a king.

-Kriya Arts produced the Nomadic Academy of Fools from 2006 until 2011
+The Legacy of the Nomadic Academy of Fools

 Photography by Red Fash Photography